-Let us close our bodily eyes and look deeper into the depths of the mystery that unfolds on every altar.
-Church bells beckon us to the Lord's banquet, a foretaste of the wedding feast of the Lamb in heaven.
-We wash the hands of our souls during the penitential rite, then feast on the Word of God in the Scripture readings and the homily before feasting on the bread from heaven.
+Let us look with the eyes of our souls at the mystery that unfolds on every altar.
+Church bells beckon us to the Lord's banquet, a foretaste of the wedding feast of Heaven.
+We wash the hands of our souls during the penitential rite.
+We feast on the Word of God in the Scripture readings and the homily before feasting on the bread from heaven.
 Where Jesus is, the Trinity is, and where Jesus is, His Mystical Body, the communion of saints, is also present.
 We never pray alone.
 The Father and the Holy Spirit hover over the priest and the altar, holding the Beloved Son on His cross as a sign of their infinite love and mercy for all mankind.
-Mary, holier in the order of grace than any priest, kneels off to the right of the priest in respect for the great dignity of the priest who shares in the Eternal Priesthood of Christ.
-Though not visible in this image, we can be sure that St. Joseph, Virgin-Father of Jesus and Virgin-Spouse of His Mother, would be kneeling to the left of the priest as well.
-We place ourselves upon the paten with the bread to be offered with the fruit of our labors.
 As the priest calls down the Spirit to sanctify these gifts, changing them from bread and wine into the Body and Blood of Christ, we ask the Holy Spirit to change us, too, into the likeness of Christ so pleasing to the Father.
 This New Covenant Passover meal of the Eucharist and the perfect sacrifice of the Lamb of God on the cross of Calvary are united and made present on our altar in an unbloody manner as a memorial of Christ's Passion and death and Resurrection.
 At the words of consecration, the Word takes flesh again on our altars.
 The saints in glory gather round the altar in silent adoration.
 Angels descend from heaven to pay homage to the Word-made-flesh and then return to their celestial choirs to sing God's unending praises.
 The poor souls plead from the foot of the altar for our prayers for their release from the purifying flames of purgatory.
 They cannot help themselves; they need us.
-We sit in our pews, attentive or distracted, and ignorant that our guardian angels, assigned to be with us forever unless we separate ourselves from God, sit at our side waiting for us to give them a mission.
-They walk beside us to the altar of God, carrying their own paten with our prayers of praise, thanksgiving, contrition and petition to the Lord, the giver of all good gifts.
-Sadly, some angels' patens have no offerings.
-We bid our angels seek the blessing of St. Joseph and the purity of Our Lady to adorn our gifts, and then present them to Jesus to cover with His Most Precious Blood before presenting them to His Holy Spirit to groan and travail before the throne of God for all our needs, in deepest praise and gratitude.
+We sit in our pews, attentive or distracted, so ignorant that our guardian angels sit at our side waiting for us to give them a mission.
+They walk beside us to the altar of God, carrying a paten meant for our prayers of praise, thanksgiving, contrition and petition to the Lord, the giver of all good gifts.
+Sadly, some angels' patens have no offerings-because we have no offerings!
+Yet, the most Beloved Son of God has been given to us so we might offer Him back to the Father!

 Jesus confided to St. Gertrude His love for the poor souls and promised to release 1,000 souls from purgatory each time the following prayer is said.
-Jesus promised to honor anyone who honors Gertrude, His beloved spouse.

-"Eternal Father, I offer you the Most Precious Blood of Your Divine Son, Jesus Christ, in union with all the masses said throughout the world today, for all the Holy Souls in

-Purgatory, for sinners everywhere, those in the Universal Church, those in my own home, and within my family."
+"Eternal Father, I offer you the Most Precious Blood of Your Divine Son, Jesus Christ, in union with all the masses said throughout the world today, for all the Holy Souls in Purgatory, for sinners everywhere, those in the Universal Church, those in my own home, and within my family."
 Let this prayer be in our hearts and on every paten our guardian angels carry to the altar of God, and may every poor soul we pray for, in turn, plead along with us for the conversion of as many sinners as Jesus shed drops of Blood in His bitter Passion.
 Let His Precious Blood not be shed in vain; let not one more soul be lost forever.